Skip to content

 }

-You can explore the libraries available on your platform and adopt the same approach.
+You can explore the libraries available on your platform and use the same approach as shown here.

 /userinfo (GET or POST)

-The UserInfo endpoint, a component of OpenID Connect, serves the purpose of retrieving identity information about a user.
+The UserInfo endpoint, a component of OpenID Connect, is used to retrieve identity information about a user.

 The caller needs to send a valid access token to be able to access this endpoint.
 This is done by adding the Authorization: Bearer token-value header to the HTTP request.